History of Tokyo: Art and entertainment

-As Japan's manufactured exports declined post-bubble-collapse, it has focused more on its popular culture exports, like movies, literature, and video games, which is the impetus of the "Cool Japan" marketing strategy that advertises places like Akihabara.
+As Japan's manufactured exports declined post-bubble-collapse, it has focused more on its popular culture exports, like movies, literature, and video games, which is the impetus of the 'Cool Japan' marketing strategy that advertises places like Akihabara.

 In the 1990s, Shibuya was the origin of the Shibuya-kei music genre, which combined pop, electronic, and hip-hop.

+In 2001, Myojo 56, a low-rise building and entertainment facility in Kabukicho, caught fire, and 44 people were killed.